hashicorp/nomad/website/source/guides/acl.html.markdown

 secret_id       8898d19c-e5b3-35e4-649e-4153d63fbea9
 ```

-Verify that the token is created correctly in Nomad, referring to it by its accessor:
+Verify that the token is created correctly in Nomad, looking it up by its accessor:

 ```
 $ nomad acl token info 10b8fb49-7024-2126-8683-ab355b581db2